 Extracorporeal shock wave therapy

-For some therapistis, Extracorporeal shock wave therapy is a tool that they use to help their patients with trigger finger.
-Extracorporeal shock wave therapy delivers “shock waves,” to damaged or injured tendons to with the hopes that the tendon will start a new healing process.
+For some therapists, Extracorporeal shock wave therapy is a tool that they use to help their patients with trigger fingers.
+Extracorporeal shock wave therapy delivers “shock waves” to damaged or injured tendons with the hopes that the tendon will start a new healing process.

-- Each patient was treated with extracorporeal shock wave therapy in three sessions with a 1-week interval.
+- Each patient was treated with extracorporeal shock wave therapy in three sessions with a one-week interval.

-- There were statistically significant differences with regard to reduction of the pain severity, severity of triggering, and functional impact of triggering before intervention, immediately after intervention, and in 6 and 18 weeks after intervention.
-However, the effect of extracorporeal shock wave therapy on reducing severity of triggering immediately after intervention did not yield a statistically significant difference compared to before intervention.
+- There were statistically significant differences with regard to reduction of the pain severity, the severity of triggering, and functional impact of triggering before the intervention, immediately after the intervention, and in 6 and 18 weeks after intervention.
+However, the effect of extracorporeal shock wave therapy on reducing the severity of triggering immediately after intervention did not yield a statistically significant difference compared to before the intervention.

 For many, the main benefit of extracorporeal shock wave therapy is that it is not a cortisone injection.

 The idea behind Extracorporeal shock wave therapy and physical therapy is that these treatments can represent an alternative to cortisone injections.
-Now some people will do very well with steroid / cortisone injection for their trigger finger.
-A June 2020 study from the Department of Hand and Reconstructive Microsurgery, National University Hospital, Singapore (3) suggested that in 52 out of 66 digits (fingers) in patients diagnosed with trigger finger, 79% had resolution of the trigger at one month.
-One average it took about 9 days for the cortisone to have a beneficial impact.
+Now some people will do very well with steroid/cortisone injection for their trigger finger.
+A June 2020 study from the Department of Hand and Reconstructive Microsurgery, National University Hospital, Singapore (5) suggested that in 52 out of 66 digits (fingers) in patients diagnosed with trigger finger, 79% had resolution of the trigger at one month.
+On average it took about 9 days for the cortisone to have a beneficial impact.

-Does cortisone injections increase risk of infection in trigger finger surgery?
-If you have surgery within 90 days of a cortisone injection, yes it does.
+Do cortisone injections increase the risk of infection in trigger finger surgery?
+If you have surgery within 90 days of receiving a cortisone injection, yes it does.

 While cortisone injections remain a main and sometimes first treatment option for trigger finger.
 Surgeons stress caution in administering cortisone in patients who are probably heading for surgery anyway.

-Here is an April 2020 study in The Journal of hand surgery, (4) that examines the risk for infection in trigger finger release surgery after preoperative corticosteroid injection.
+Here is an April 2020 study in The Journal of Hand Surgery, (6) that examines the risk for infection in trigger finger release surgery after preoperative corticosteroid injection.